High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Numerical comparison and simulations

-For the $\eta = 3.95$ case, we see the same trend as in previous simulations.
-The $\eta$ suppression of the formation length ensures that the plane wave amplitude does not change significantly within the reduced formation length, as a consequence the NLCM agree well with the BCK model.
-We still see disagreement with the LCFA model starting from the peak moving to lower energy.
+For the $a_0 = 3.95$ case, we see the same trend as in previous simulations.
+The $a_0$ suppression of the formation length ensures that the plane wave amplitude does not change significantly within the reduced formation length, as a consequence the LMA agrees well with the BCK model.
+(We still see disagreement with the LCFA model starting from the peak moving to lower energy.)